 The control kernels of the network appear to be Rb, and CycD.
 Knocking out CycD eliminates the limit cycle attractor, as does making Rb constitutively active.
 Knocking out Rb eliminates the fixed point, and also generates an additional limit cycle attractor.

 The second cyclical attractor is an 8 state limit cycle made that proceeds 0001001011, 0011010010, 00011110010, 0011100010, 00001100000, 00000100101, 00000101101, 00000001110.
-Notably, this cycle does not require CycD to proceed, and presumably could operate without the presence of an external signal to proliferate.
+Notably, this cycle does not require [the activation of?]
+CycD to proceed, and presumably could operate without the presence of an external signal to proliferate.
 Thus, in vivo it could potentially be thought of as carcinogenic mutation due loss of function in a tumor suppressor.

 P27 follows a similar pattern to Rb- constitutive activity suppresses the limit cycle, though a fixed point attractor still exists if p27 is knocked out (unlike Rb).
 This fixed point is almost identical to that of the wild type's, the only difference being p27 inactivity.
 As such, it may not necessarily be considered a control node in a strict sense, despite the important role it plays in the regulation of the system dynamics.